SCOPE Situational Analysis

 C – CORE COMPETENCIES: Unique abilities or assets of the business that provide the basis for the provision and realisation of value to customers, and are critical to the creation of competitive advantage.

-O – OBSTACLES: Potential issues or threats that could jeopardize the realisation of the Core Competencies and thereby impinge on future Prospects.
+O – OBSTACLES: Potential issues or threats that could jeopardise the realisation of the Core Competencies and thereby impinge on future Prospects.

 P – PROSPECTS: Opportunities that exist internally or externally to the business which can enhance sales and / or profits, created through leveraging its Core Competencies and overcoming Obstacles.